 The TCU and UNTHSC School of Medicine brings together the world’s best practices in medical education and the latest advances in technology to forge new boundaries in medical student education and training.

 This progressive approach to medical education has been designed to create and shape empathetic scholars who are both adept at caring for patients and able to meet the health care challenges of tomorrow.
 The student is central to the educational program.
 Student success is at the heart of the school’s design and has been incorporated in everything from the creation of significant learning experiences and education spaces to the launch of a highly individualized team-based framework for ongoing student coaching and support.
 The curriculum is divided into three phases across four years and has been carefully crafted to promote learning and student success.
 Phase 1 implements an integrated approach to providing students with a foundation in basic and clinical sciences in order to understand the underpinnings of medicine and prepare students to succeed in clinical training.
 Phase 2 consists primarily of clinical learning opportunities in a longitudinal integrated clerkship model that will guide students to become proficient clinicians and effective members of a health care team.
 Phase 3 is student-focused and allows students the opportunity to pursue a team project in an area of interest as well as to explore career options and fine-tune clinical skills in critical care and sub-internship electives and a number of student-selected electives.
 Students can expect a highly-integrated, comprehensive curriculum with content in communication, critical thinking and design, and health care delivery systems among many others, to prepare them for the realities of physician practice in the 21stcentury.
 The school aims to optimize each student’s experience and performance by using proven strategies in self-directed learning, harnessing new technologies and incorporating longitudinal clinical learning opportunities.
 Patient care opportunities begin at the time students enter the program and are integrated across the curriculum to provide immersive clinical training experiences and the opportunity for students to develop meaningful relationships with patients and faculty over time.
 With 24 identified educational program objectives across 7 domains, students can be sure they are receiving the highest quality preparation to excel in the art and science of medicine.

 Our student-centered approach limits structured classroom time to less than 20 hours a week.
 Students have the flexibility to structure 20 additional hours a week for both self-directed and independent study.

 A Pass/Fail grading system in Phase 1 encourages a collaborative learning environment.
 At the beginning of Phase 1, students get an introduction to the requirements and rigors of medical school and clinical practice in the Medical School and Clinical Immersion Course.
 This provides students a low-stakes opportunity to acclimate to expectations and learn success techniques before embarking on the medical education journey.
 An organ-based approach will be used to teach basic, clinical and behavioral sciences primarily using structured small group learning in the Foundations; Behavior; Hematology Immunology and Skin; Homeostasis; Neuromusculoskeletal and Metabolism; and Life Cycle courses.
 Content will also be integrated with other courses throughout Phase 1.

 Continuity of patients and faculty in the clinical setting is a cornerstone of our program and begins immediately upon matriculation when students are paired with faculty and a panel of patients with whom they will develop long-term therapeutic relationships that span the all three phases of the educational program.
 The longitudinal nature of clinical training mimics real-world doctor-patient relationships and allows students to appreciate the continuity of patient care, transitions within the healthcare system and disease progression across time.
 For the student, being an integral part of a clinical practice and caring for patients over time will foster a meaningful connection and contribution to patient care as well as to the practice environment.

 The focus of patient care in Phase 1 is communication, patient education and advocacy.
 The ongoing, longitudinal engagement with faculty shapes the student’s skills as a clinician as well as their professional identity.
-There are also substantial opportunities to customize the learning experience including early elective opportunities in Phase 1 where in the Explore and Discover course the possibilities for engagement are endless.
+There are also substantial opportunities to customize the learning experience including early elective opportunities in Phase 1 where in the Explore and Discover period the possibilities for engagement are endless.

-Importantly, the school of medicine provides a network of individuals who offer personalized academic and professional coaching to students in order to ensure success.
+Importantly, the School of Medicine provides a network of individuals who offer personalized academic and professional coaching to students in order to ensure success.
 Students are assigned to small student teams with dedicated Physician Development Coaches who provide support and coaching during this critical time of adjustment and development in a medical student’s professional formation.

 Phase 1 Course Descriptions